-Attribution assessments can also serve to monitor mitigation and assess the efficacy of applied climate protection policies (e.g., Nauels et al., 2019; Banerjee et al., 2020; WGI Chapter 4, Section 4.6.3), inform and constrain projections (Gillett et al., 2021; Ribes et al., 2021; WGI Chapter 4, Section 4.2.3) or inform the loss and damages estimates and potential climate litigation cases by estimating the costs of climate change (Huggel et al., 2015; Marjanac et al., 2017; Frame et al., 2020).
+Attribution assessments can also serve to monitor mitigation and assess the efficacy of applied climate protection policies (WGI Section 4.6.3; e.g., Nauels et al., 2019; Banerjee et al., 2020), inform and constrain projections (WGI Section 4.2.3; Gillett et al., 2021; Ribes et al., 2021) or inform the loss and damages estimates and potential climate litigation cases by estimating the costs of climate change (Huggel et al., 2015; Marjanac et al., 2017; Frame et al., 2020).
 These findings can thus inform mitigation decisions as well as risk management and adaptation planning (e.g., Climate and Development Knowledge Network, 2017).

 Steps towards an attribution assessment

-The unambiguous framing of what is being attributed to what is a crucial first step for an assessment (Easterling et al., 2016; Hansen et al., 2016; Stone et al., 2021), followed by the identification of the possible and plausible drivers of change and the development of a hypothesis or theory for the linkage (see Cross-Working Group Box: Attribution, Figure 1).
+The unambiguous framing of what is being attributed to what is a crucial first step for an assessment (Easterling et al., 2016; Hansen et al., 2016; Stone et al., 2021), followed by the identification of the possible and plausible drivers of change and the development of a hypothesis or theory for the linkage (Cross-Working Group Box: Attribution, Figure 1).
 The next step is to clearly define the indicators of the observed change or event and note the quality of the observations.
-There has been significant progress in the compilation of fragmented and distributed observational data, broadening and deepening the data basis for attribution research (e.g., Poloczanska et al., 2013; Ray et al., 2015; Cohen et al., 2018; WGI Chapter 1, Section 1.5).
-The quality of the observational record of drivers should also be considered (e.g., volcanic eruptions: WGI Chapter 2, section 2.2.2).
-Impacted systems also change in the absence of climate change; this baseline and its associated modifiers such as agricultural developments or population growth need to be considered, alongside the exposure and vulnerability of people depending on these systems.
+There has been significant progress in the compilation of fragmented and distributed observational data, broadening and deepening the data basis for attribution research (WGI Section 1.5; e.g., Poloczanska et al., 2013; Ray et al., 2015; Cohen et al., 2018;).
+The quality of the observational record of drivers should also be considered (e.g., volcanic eruptions: WGI Section 2.2.2).
+Impacted systems also change in the absence of climate change; this baseline and its associated modifiers – such as agricultural developments or population growth – need to be considered, alongside the exposure and vulnerability of people depending on these systems.

 There are many attribution approaches, and several methods are detailed below.
 In physical and biological systems, attribution often builds on the understanding of the mechanisms behind the observed changes and numerical models are used, while in human systems other methods of evidence-building are employed.
-Confidence in the attribution can be increased if more than one approach is used and the model is evaluated as fit-for-purpose (Hegerl et al., 2010; Vautard et al., 2019; Otto et al., 2020; Philip et al., 2020) (WGI Chapter 1, Section 1.5).
+Confidence in the attribution can be increased if more than one approach is used and the model is evaluated as fit-for-purpose (WGI Section 1.5 ; Hegerl et al., 2010; Vautard et al., 2019; Otto et al., 2020; Philip et al., 2020).
 Finally, appropriate communication of the attribution assessment and the accompanying confidence in the result (e.g., Lewis et al., 2019).

 Attribution methods